 If you’ve ever had a strange experience mid-sleep, you’re not alone.
+Or maybe you wake up feeling more tired than when you went to bed?
 It turns out there are plenty of odd sensations that can occur during a seemingly usual night’s rest.
+Sleeping is more than “lights out.”

-Here are 10 mysterious things that occur while you sleep:
+Here are 10 mysterious things that occur while sleeping:

 1. Sleep Paralysis